Stacy Aumonier: "The Octave of Jealousy"

-"The Octave of Jealousy" (first published in The Strand, November 1922) is a story of the different tiers of society in England at the time, and of the tiny (but hard-to-surmount) barriers separating each tier from the one just above it, and of the petty jealousies felt at every level.
+"The Octave of Jealousy" (first published in The Strand, November 1922) is a story of the different social classes of society in England at the time, and of the tiny (but hard-to-surmount) barriers separating each class from the one just above it, and of the petty jealousies felt at every level.
 From bottom to top, no one is content.
 It is in eight parts.

 Part I: At the bottom of the ladder is a tramp.
 Feeling hungry, he eyes "the potential possibilities of a cottage standing back from the road."
 He exchanges a word with a farm labourer, but the labourer proceeds into the cottage, while the tramp is left to continue along the road.
 "Lucky devil," the tramp mutters.

 Part II: Inside the cottage, the labourer is unhappy to find that his dinner is not ready and, while he waits for it, he goes to the cottage of the gamekeeper, Ambrose Baines.

 "Of course they had their dinner," the labourer notes enviously.
 "It would be like that.
 Mrs Baines was a marvel."

 Part III: Ambrose, too, appreciates his wife's capability, and wishes better for her.

 "She was the daughter of a piano-tuner at Bladestone, and the glamour of this early connection always hung between Ambrose and herself."
 For the sake of his wife, Ambrose envies the slightly greater prosperity enjoyed by the shopkeepers, the Meads, and when he goes to their shop to buy candles:

 "A slightly disturbing sight met the eyes of Ambrose.
 The parlour door was open, and he could see a maid in a cap and apron clearing away tea things in the gaily-furnished room.
 The Meads had got a servant."